dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React1001.md

 And finally, ESLint's default React warnings let us know that React must be in scope when using JSX.

-The command eslint . will lint our entire directory.
+The command `eslint .` will lint our entire directory.
 To do this, we'll most likely require that ESLint ignore some JavaScript files.
-The .eslintignore file is where we can add files or directories for ESLint to ignore:
+The `.eslintignore` file is where we can add files or directories for ESLint to ignore:

+1『第一次知道，跟 git 忽略文件一样，也能设置 eslint 的忽略文件。（2021-05-01）』

 ```
 dist/assets/
 sample.js
 ```

-This .eslintignore file tells ESLint to ignore our new sample.js file as well as anything in the dist/assets folder.
+This `.eslintignore` file tells ESLint to ignore our new sample.js file as well as anything in the dist/assets folder.
 If we don't ignore the assets folder, ESLint will analyze the client bundle.js file, and it will probably find a lot to complain about in that file.

 Let's add a script to our package.json file for running ESLint: